Aslaan001/CIS_Problems/Relic search/problem.md

 ## Description

-In the vast lands of `CipherLand`, relics with mysterious power values are arranged along a long trail in `non-decreasing order`, just like a sorted array called `relics[]`.
+In the vast lands of `CipherLand`, relics with mysterious power values are arranged along a long trail in `non-decreasing order`, in the form of an array called relics.

 You, the `Time Seeker`, are looking for a relic with a specific power value `k`.

-You must use a `smart and efficient method` to find your target.

 If the relic exists, return its `index`.
 If it doesn’t, return `-1`.